 Cleveland History

 One of the first black settlers to the area was George Peake.
 He arrived in 1809.
-More African-Americans slowly trickled to the area by 1860.
-About 799 African-Americans lived in Cleveland when total population was 43,000.
+More African Americans slowly trickled into the area by 1860.
+About 799 African Americans lived in Cleveland when the total population was 43,000.

-Like Philadelphia, Boston, Detroit and Toronto, Cleveland was a hotbed of the Abolitionist Movement.
+Like Philadelphia, Boston, Detroit, and Toronto, Cleveland was a hotbed of the Abolitionist Movement.
 The American Colonization Society had a branch in the area supporting efforts to free black slaves and repatriate them to Liberia.
-With its border on Lake Erie across from Canada, Cleveland (and its Suburb Oberlin) was a heavy traffic location on the Underground Railroad from 1830-1861.
-By the 1840’s integration of public facilities was commonplace.
-African Americans in Cleveland were better off then their brethren in most other northern cities, but this can be partially attributed to the fact that they weren’t many in number.
+With its border on Lake Erie across from Canada, Cleveland (and its Suburb Oberlin) was a heavy-traffic location on the Underground Railroad from 1830-1861.
+By the 1840s integration of public facilities was commonplace.
+African Americans in Cleveland were better off than their brethren in most other northern cities, but this can be partially attributed to the fact that they weren’t many in number.

-Since African-Americans were limited to small numbers of military enlistment, Anglo-Americans predominantly went to World War I. This situation created a labor shortage quickly filled by African-Americans.
-As jobs increased, so did black population.
-The large increase of African-Americans meant more encounters with blatant job discrimination as Anglo-American veterans returned after WWI to compete for jobs in Northern cities.
+Due to fear of training armed Blacks, the government limited their military enlistment to small numbers.
+Consequently , a much larger percentage of whites served in World War I. That situation created a labor shortage quickly filled by African Americans.
+As jobs increased, so did the black migrant population.
+The large increase of African Americans meant more encounters with blatant job discrimination once Anglo-American veterans returned to compete for jobs in 1918 after WWI.
 Cleveland was no exception in that regard.

 Several responses emerged to racial injustice.
 Integrationist groups like the Future Outlook League and the Cleveland NAACP fought job discrimination.
 Another breed of leaders, led by Herbert Chauncey, favored developing black institutions based on community economics, rather than integrationist philosophies.

-The increase in African-American population slowly increased Black political power.
-In 1927, three African-Americans were elected to the city council.
+The increase in the African American population slowly increased Black political power.
+In 1927, three African Americans were elected to the city council.
 By 1930, there were over 70,000 African-Americans in the city.
 Then the 1930s Great Depression hit Cleveland with massive job loss, like every other city.

 Return to CLEVELAND